JaipuriaAI/readwise-mcp-enhanced/README.md

 ### Option 1: NPX - No Installation Required!
 (Recommended)

 No installation needed!
-Claude will automatically download and run the package using npx.
+Any MCP client will automatically download and run the package using npx.

 ### Option 2: Global NPM Installation